 shall, in the absence of proof to the contrary, be accepted as proof of the matters referred to in the document.

-(8) Any money which the Commissioner becomes liable to pay by virtue of this section shall be charged to the Consolidated Fund and this subsection, without any further appropriation, shall be sufficient authority for any such payment.
+(8) Any money which the Commissioner becomes liable to pay by virtue of this section shall be charged to the Consolidated Account and this subsection, without any further appropriation, shall be sufficient authority for any such payment.

-(9) Any costs received by the Commissioner under subsection (4)(d) shall be credited to the Consolidated Fund.
+(9) Any costs received by the Commissioner under subsection (4)(d) shall be credited to the Consolidated Account.

 (10) In this section “tenant” includes a prospective tenant or former tenant and “party” in relation to a residential tenancy agreement includes a person who is prospectively or was formerly a party to such agreement.

 [Section 9 amended by No. 50 of 1988 s.
 18; No. 6 of 1993 s.
 11; No. 59 of 1995 s.
 56; No. 59 of 2004 s.
-121.]
+121; No. 77 of 2006 s.
+4.]

 10. Delegation by Commissioner